 The Art Blakey signature model stick.

-the Art Blakey 8 D Model is 16" long
+The Art Blakey 8 D Model has been reproduced exactly

 I think these will be the sticks I "stick" with for awhile.
 They feel great and they have some power behind them.
 Drums are solid tones and cymbals are dark and lovely.
 I will definitely buy a few more pairs.
 Thanks Bopworks!